Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Grooming

-Like the American Bulldog, Pitbulls are not difficult to breed.
-They don’t shed often, as most of the breeds are shorthaired, so they only require regular brushing and bathing.
-They’ll also need their nails trimmed and their ears cleaned every few weeks.
+Like the American Bulldog, Pitbulls are not difficult to groom.
+They don’t shed often, as most breeds are shorthaired, so they only require regular brushing and bathing.
+They’ll also need their nails and ears cleaned every few weeks.

 Suitable For:

-The various breeds that make up the Pitbull are suitable for a variety of owners and situations.
+The various breeds that make up the Pitbull are suitable for most owners and families.
 They can be loyal family companions, guard dogs, farm dogs, and competitors, depending on breeding and training.
+However, they must be trained and socialized properly to get along with other pets and strangers.

-The American Bulldog and the Pitbull are more alike than they are different, as they share lineage with the English Bulldog.
-Otherwise, the differences lie in the specific breed that’s described as the “Pitbull” and its traits.
-Always evaluate not only the breeding of the dog but its individual personality and temperament.
+The American Bulldog and the Pitbull are more alike than different, as they share lineage with the English Bulldog.
+Otherwise, the differences lie in the specific breed that’s described as the “Pitbull” and their traits.
+American Bulldogs are usually larger than Pitbulls, but both breeds are unsuitable for first-time owners.

 Shopping Cart